Michael Bloomberg’s ‘Race Realism’ Praised By White Nationalist Richard Spencer

 — Jordan (@JordanChariton) February 11, 2020

-The endorsement from Spencer will not likely help Bloomberg as he continues to face accusations of racism.
-A newly-released report reveals a 1998 lawsuit that claims the billionaire berated a female employee that recently had a child.
-According to the report, Bloomberg told the woman to hire “some black” to take care of her child as a nanny.
+The endorsement from Spencer will likely not help Bloomberg as he continues to face accusations of racism.
+A newly released report reveals a 1998 lawsuit that claims the billionaire berated a female employee that had recently had a child.
+According to the report, Bloomberg told the woman to hire “some black” as a nanny to take care of her baby.
 A spokesperson for Bloomberg’s campaign claims that the businessman never made such comments.

 In another controversial statement, Bloomberg claimed that the 2008 housing crisis was caused partly by the end of “redlining,” which is a discriminatory practice that systematically denied mortgages to low-income, mostly minority neighborhoods.